webpro-nl/knip/packages/docs/src/content/docs/reference/cli.md

 ### `--include`

-Report only provided issue type(s).
+Report only provided issue types.
 Can be comma-separated or repeated.

 Example: